Middle East Aviation Market

 How is Capacity Split between Low-Cost and Mainline in the Middle East?

-- LCCs continue to account for 29% of capacity in the Middle East this month, growing by 8.1% vs April 2024.
-Mainline carriers account for the remaining 71% of the capacity in the market and grew at a slower rate of 3% vs last year.
+- Mainline carriers account for the remaining 73% of the capacity in the market and grew by 5.3% vs last year.

 Top 10 Middle East Country Markets